Exchanging notes on one of the biggest ‘digital’ conditional cash transfer programs

 About the Author

-Juan Blanco is the Membership & Advocacy Officer for the Better Than Cash Alliance.
+Juan Blanco is the Program Officer, Government Relations and Knowledge Exchanges at the Better Than Cash Alliance